grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_openapi_output.md

 ## Using google.api.field_behavior

-Google provides an [field option](https://github.com/googleapis/googleapis/blob/master/google/api/field_behavior.proto) for defining the behavior of fields that is also supported:
+Google provides a [field option](https://github.com/googleapis/googleapis/blob/master/google/api/field_behavior.proto) for defining the behavior of fields that is also supported:

 ```protobuf
 import "google/api/field_behavior.proto";